thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/models.png" width="100%" style="display: block; margin: auto;" />

 Next on our quest to develop our abilities in analytical data exploration is modeling.
-We will discuss two main types of numerical models: inferential and predictive.
+We will discuss two main ways to use numerical models: for inferential uses and predictive uses.

-- Inferential models aim to understand and quantify the relationships between variables, focusing on the significance, direction, and strength of these relationships to draw conclusions about the data.
+- Inferential uses aim to understand and quantify the relationships between variables, focusing on the significance, direction, and strength of these relationships to draw conclusions about the data.
 When using inferential models we care a lot about the exact inner workings of the model because those inner workings are how we understand relationships between variables.

-- Predictive models are designed with the primary goal of forecasting future outcomes or behaviors based on historical data.
+- Predictive uses are designed with the primary goal of forecasting future outcomes or behaviors based on historical data.
 When using predictive models we often care much less about the exact inner workings of the model and instead care about accuracy.
 In other words, we don't really care how the model works as long as it is accurate.

 In this course, we will build both types of models using a function called `buildModel`.
 To use it, we simply give it our data, and tell it which to sets of values we want to compare.
 To tell it what we want to compare, we need to specify (at least) two things: